2024 Solar Incentives Guide for Ferndale, MD - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the amount you can claim.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, equipment, accessories and labor – although it may range from 26-30%, depending on the installation date of your solar system.
+There is no cap on the claim amount.

-Contacting your local Ferndale solar panel installer is the best way to learn more about how the ITC may apply to your situation.
+Your local Ferndale solar panel installer can provide you with more information about the ITC and how it applies to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Ferndale solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Ferndale solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives